Distance matrix: Additive tree reconstruction

 Additive tree reconstruction is based on additive and ultrametric distance matrices.
 These matrices have a special characteristic:

 Consider an additive matrix M. For any three species i, j, k, the corresponding tree is unique.
 Every ultrametric distance matrix is an additive matrix.
 We can observe this property for the tree below, which consists on the species i, j, k.

 The additive tree reconstruction technique starts with this tree.
 And then adds one more species each time, based on the distance matrix combined with the property mentioned above.
-If we consider for example an additive matrix M and 5 species a, b, c, d and e.
+For example, consider an additive matrix M and 5 species a, b, c, d and e.
 First we form an additive tree for two species a and b.
 Then we chose a third one, let's say c and attach it to a point x on the edge between a and b.
 The edge weights are computed with the property above.
 Next we add the fourth species d to any of the edges.
 If we apply the property then we identify that d should be attached to only one specific edge.
 Finally, we add e following the same procedure as before.

 UPGMA

-The basic principle of UPGMA(Unweighted Pair Group Method with Arithmetic Mean) is that similar species should be closer in the phylogenetic tree.
+The basic principle of UPGMA (Unweighted Pair Group Method with Arithmetic Mean) is that similar species should be closer in the phylogenetic tree.
 Hence, it builds the tree by clustering similar sequences iteratively.
 The method works by building the phylogenetic tree bottom up from its leaves.
 Initially, we have n leaves (or n singleton trees), each representing a species in S. Those n leaves are referred as n clusters.
 Then, we perform n-1 iterations.
 In each iteration, we identify two clusters C_{1} and C_{2} with the smallest average distance and merge them to form a bigger cluster C. If we suppose M is ultrametric, for any cluster C created by the UPGMA algorithm, C is a valid ultrametric tree.